A North American Conservation Success

 As % of regional delisting targets

-Every U.S. recovery region now sits well above the threshold that USFWS set for delisting in the 1980s recovery plans.
+Each U.S. recovery region now sits well above the threshold USFWS set for delisting in the 1980s recovery plans.
+Sources: 2, 3.

 Current Falconry Take vs. Sustainable Allowable Take (Millsap framework)